varnish/libvmod-memcached/README.rst

 Return value
         INT
 Description
         Decrement key by offset and return the new value.

-If key is not set return 0.
+        If the key does not exist or an error occurs, -1 is returned.
 Example
         ::